-Ideal for stargazers, we hope that you look to the night skies above Dunkery Beacon as Exmoor offers Europe’s first official dark sky reserve with a festival of activities for two weeks during October/November every year.
+Ideal for stargazers, weather permitting, look to the night skies above Dunkery Beacon as Exmoor offers Europe’s first international dark sky reserve.
+Recognised in 2011 by the International Dark Skies Assocation for its low levels of light pollution, we have a festival of activities for two weeks during October/November every year.

 With an hour’s drive you can find both Woolacombe and Croyde, infamous for providing surf all year round.

-This is a lovely place to find peace and tranquility, and we hope that you will enjoy your stay with us!
+This is a lovely place to find peace and tranquility, and a wonderful place to explore!